hsanchez/hsanchez.github.io/posts/thesiswork/literature/_posts/2013-10-10-software-curating.md

 The thesis was a bit abstract.
 There were times where key ideas were difficult to follow.
 However, after a couple of readins, I discovered many valuable insights that could be used in my research.

-The BibTex of this thesis is presented as follows:
+The citation (in BibTex) of this thesis is presented as follows:

 	@phdthesis{krysaphdthesis,